wandevs/wandevs.org/docs/ethereum-inbound-revoke.md

 example, going inbound from Ethereum to Wanchain, we need to make the call on Ethereum so that we can get our funds sent back to the Ether account.

-Let's start by making a new for the revoke.
+Let's start by making a new script file for the revoke.

 ```bash
 $ vi eth2weth-revoke.js